 A horse has a finite amount of energy and limitations on what it can do.
 Learning when to push and lay back on a race is crucial to success.
 They may need to slow down or even stop when we, their riders, want to keep going.

-Race brain is a term to refer to those riders who have forgotten or perhaps were never aware that the horse’s welfare is the most crucial aspect of the sport.
-When the race brain kicks in, the rider’s perspective is warped, jeopardizing the horse’s wellbeing.
-When understanding the horse always comes first is ingrained, the race brain cannot exist.
+Race brain is a term for riders who have forgotten or perhaps were never aware that the horse’s welfare is the most crucial aspect of the sport.
+When the race brain kicks in, the rider’s perspective is warped, jeopardizing the horse’s well-being.
+When understanding that the horse always comes first is ingrained, the race brain cannot exist.
 It is the state of being where we become selfless.

 Ride your Ride